dannys0n/K8-Local-To-Cloud-Project/README.md

 Valkey when a pod is replaced.
 Movement after that claim remains transient.
 An expired 1.5-second lease is claimed by a cold replacement pod;
 the generation increases to fence the old owner.
 Valkey presence keys expire and repopulate automatically.
-Generic test messages remain at-least-once, while Without a location handshake, port 9000 remains the original round-robin endpoint.
+Generic test messages remain at-least-once.
+Without a location handshake, port 9000 remains the original round-robin endpoint.

 Use the map's reconnect button to replace the gateway connection while retaining the selected coordinate.
 Use the aggregate dashboard to see the gateway and